“The first and greatest victory is to conquer yourself; to be conquered by yourself is of all things most shameful and vile.” ~Plato

 The biggest mountain to climb of your life… is always going to be yourself.

 As I look at my training, my attitude, my perspective, my mistakes, my body, my relationships, my life… I see something staring back at me from the darkest shadows within:

 To conquer my moods, inner demons, physical weaknesses, procrastinations, clouded thinking, etc.

 “Human beings, we have dark sides; we have dark issues in our lives.
 To progress anywhere in life, you have to face your demons.” ~John Noble

-There is a dark passenger within; a dark shadowy figure that represents every failure in my life to be the man I wanted to be… to be the man others think I am.
+There is a dark passenger within; a dark shadowy figure that represents every failure in my life to be the man I wanted to be.

 On a daily basis I desire to do better, but falter in putting up adequate defenses against self.
 That is the elements within that don’t care about the hard path, that don’t care about prevailing, that don’t care about the goodness of life.

 For each of us there is a battle raging for control of our souls.
 Each time we lose, there is a price to pay whether it is a little or a lot.